Constructing cities, deconstructing scaling laws

-In order to redefine cities, we construct a clustering algorithm parametrised by population density.
-A similar algorithm can be be found in \cite{Rozenfeld_Gabaix_Makse2011}.
-The unit of agglomeration is a \emph{ward}, which is the smallest geographical unit in the census data across many variables (see SI Text, `Unit of Geography' section for details).
-Let $\rho$ be our density parameter.
-We cluster all adjacent wards with density $\rho_w$ such that $\rho_w \geq \rho$.
-If a ward $i$ has a density $\rho_{w_i} < \rho$, but is surrounded by wards such that $\rho_w \geq \rho$, then the ward is also included in the cluster.
-This is done in order to avoid cities with holes.
-For example, if a ward contains a big park, such as in Richmond in Greater London, its density will be much lower than its adjacent wards.
-If left out of the cluster, the city will not only have a hole, but will be missing an important functional area.
-Cities are hence considered as continuous entities in this first approach.
-In detail, the parameter $\rho$ is varied within the interval $[1;40]$ persons/hectare.
-The result is 40 different realisations of systems of cities for E\&W, varying from very large clusters containing various settlements, to clusters containing only the core of cities for the highest density values.
-Maps for some of these cases are featured in the SI Text (see Fig.~S3).
-When we follow the growth of cluster sizes resulting from the change in density from high to low values, we observe a sharp transition of the rank $3$ cluster between $\rho=13$ and $\rho=12$, see Fig.~\ref{cluster14_all}A.
+The algorithm described in this section gives rise to configurations of clusters representing cities and smaller settlements in terms of their morphological extent.
+We use population density as the main parameter, since this is an intrinsic property of urbanised spaces.
+The unit of agglomeration for our algorithm is a \emph{ward} (see SM for details).
+We define the parameter for population density $\rho_0$ to lie within the interval $[1;40]$ persons/hectare.
+For each integer threshold $\rho_0$ in the interval, we cluster all adjacent wards with density $\rho_w$ such that $\rho_w \geq \rho_0$.
+If a ward $k$ has a density $\rho_k < \rho_0$, but is surrounded by wards such that for each ward $w$, $\rho_w \geq \rho_0$, then the ward $k$ is also included in the cluster.
+The resulting city area is hence a continuous surface.
+We obtain 40 different realisations of systems of cities for E\&W, varying from very large clusters containing various settlements, to clusters containing only the core of cities for the highest density values (Fig.~\ref{map1_40}).

-This transition corresponds to the joining of Liverpool and Manchester.
-The biggest cluster encompasses London, and this grows steadily including small settlements as the density lowers, but does not merge with another big city within the interval considered, and this is why no transition is observed.
-If we select a density threshold before the merging of Liverpool and Manchester takes place, but near the transition since these two cities are very close spatially, we reproduce a system of cities that is very similar to the one prescribed by the built environment.
-This corresponds to $\rho=14$, and we see from Fig.~\ref{cluster14_all}C that it recreates almost exactly the urbanised areas defined using the CORINE landcover dataset \cite{Corine_ref}.
-In addition cities follow a Zipf distribution.
-Fig.~\ref{cluster14_all}B shows the cumulative density function with an exponent of $2.07$ and a very high $p$-value of $0.8$, using the method for fitting a power-law distribution proposed in \cite{Clauset_etalPL09}.